JBZoo/CSV-Blueprint/README.md

 **Performance and optimization**
 * Benchmarks as part of the CI(?) and Readme.
 It's important to know how much time the validation process takes.
-* Optimazation on `php.ini` level to start it faster.
+* Optimization on `php.ini` level to start it faster.
 JIT, opcache, preloading, etc.
 * Parallel validation of really-really large files (1GB+ ?).
 I know you have them and not so much memory.
 * Parallel validation of multiple files at once.